jia1/jia1.github.io/content/posts/abstract-classes-and-aop.md

 }
 ```

 And so, all seemed well..., until I had to integrate AOP.
 My ideal aspect was one that could inherit basic functionality from its abstract parent.
-But [JVM would not allow it](https://stackoverflow.com/questions/42607015/emulate-annotation-inheritance-for-interfaces-and-methods-with-aspectj).
+But [JVM wouldn't allow it](https://stackoverflow.com/questions/42607015/emulate-annotation-inheritance-for-interfaces-and-methods-with-aspectj).

 ```java
 // MyAbstractAspect